64kramsystem/saveriomiroddi.github.io/_posts/2018-03-13-An-overview-of-ruby-gui-development-in-2018.md

 Qt bindings development for Ruby has roots in [QtRuby](https://en.wikipedia.org/wiki/QtRuby); after the project died, [qtbindings](https://github.com/ryanmelt/qtbindings) followed.

-qtbindings supports Qt only up to an old version (4.8.6, released in 2011).
+qtbindings supports Qt only up to an old version (4.8.6, released in 2014).

 I haven't developed with Qt; due to the Qt backing, I gave a purely guessed `good?` functionality evaluation.

+#### Distribution

+qtbindings does not support the last release (4.8.7) of the supported version (4.8); also, it's very odd not to support Ruby 2.3 (which is a supported Ruby version) with the latest version of the gem.

+This is somewhat messy, therefore, I assess `so-so`.

 ### wxRuby